BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/ugens.md

 ``SinOsc`` is our source.
 ```

+Each node of the graph represents a UGen.
 There are osillators, called *sources* that have no signal input.
-They build the starting points!
+They build the starting points, e.g. ``SinOsc``.

 ```{admonition} UGen
 :name: def-ugen